 We recommend the High Performance TU Laptop Project model.
 It offers great value for money, is powerful, robust and has a 3-year warranty with a replacement laptop during repairs.

 If you prefer a Mac, there’s really only one option that may meet the requirements for all software that is used: the top model MacBook Pro 15-inch.
 It offers great performance, but is also quite expensive.
-Since mid 2015 models a different make of graphics cards are used compared to previous years’ line-ups.
-Note that, at this point, we cannot confirm yet whether these will perform up to scratch.
-Purchase at your own risk.

 There are options for other laptops as well, but then it really depends on the models you consider.
 It is important that you make sure it meets all requirements.
 You will have to do some research to find one that meets your needs and the requirements for all software you will use over the course of your studies.